New York City to Eastern Long Island:

 The fine print…

-Guests will need to secure their own transportation to the Henri Hotel in Manhattan.
-The tour will begin from the Henri Hotel on the morning of September 28.
+Guests will need to secure their own transportation to the Hotel Henri in Manhattan.
+The tour will begin from the Hotel Henri on the morning of September 28.
 Ground transportation during the tour is included in the package.
 Guests will return to Manhattan on the afternoon of October 2.